Peyronie’s Disease can be successfully treated

 Most patients describe only a mild buzzing or tapping sensation during treatment.

-Contact us to find out more or schedule an appointment.
-If you’re suffering from Peyronie’s Disease and are looking for a safe and pain free treatment option, or have already used other medical therapies and would like to avoid surgical intervention, Shock Wave Therapy for Peyronie’s Disease may be the right choice for you.
+If you’re suffering from Peyronie’s Disease and are looking for a safe and pain-free treatment option, or have already used other medical therapies and would like to avoid surgical intervention, Shock Wave Therapy for Peyronie’s Disease may be the right choice for you.

 Early diagnosis and treatment by an experienced urologist is critical to achieving successful results.
 Learn more about Dr. Michael Werner’s expertise treating PD.